 - Raffle Winners/Pop-Up Visitors bought again

-We not only got good reviews when everything went well but also received great feedback for our service when something went wrong, e.g. parcels to Spain caused address problems (we shipped out again), a few products were accidentally B-goods, we replaced them immediately.
+We not only received good feedback when things went well but also when something failed (e.g. parcels to Spain caused address problems, we shipped out again, a few products were accidentally B-goods, we replaced them immediately).